bbepis/XUnity.AutoTranslator/README.md

 If you intend on redistributing this plugin as part of a translation suite for a game, please read [this section](#regarding-redistribution).

+From version 3.0.0 it is possible to implement custom translators.
+See [this section](#implementing-a-translator) for more info.

 ## Translators
 The supported online translators are:
  * [GoogleTranslate](https://anonym.to/?https://translate.google.com/), based on the online Google translation service.
 Does not require authentication.
    * No limitations, but unstable.
  * [GoogleTranslateLegitimate](https://anonym.to/?https://cloud.google.com/translate/), based on the Google cloud translation API.
 Requires an API key.
    * Provides trial period of 1 year with $300 credits.
 Enough for 15 million characters translations.
+ * [BingTranslate](https://anonym.to/?https://www.bing.com/translator), based on the online Bing translation service.
+Does not require authentication.
+   * No limitations, but unstable.
  * [BingTranslateLegitimate](https://anonym.to/?https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-info-overview), based on the Azure text translation.
 Requires an API key.
    * Free up to 2 million characters per month.
  * [BaiduTranslate](https://anonym.to/?https://fanyi.baidu.com/), based on Baidu translation service.
 Requires AppId and AppSecret.